 Credit risk is the risk of the financial loss to the Group if a customer or a counterparty to a financial instrument fails to meet its contractual obligations.
-The Group is mainly exposed to credit risk from rebates from suppliers.
+The Group is mainly exposed to credit risk from rebates from suppliers and the risk is considered minimal

-Quantitative disclosures of the credit risk exposure in relation to trade and other receivables, which are neither past due nor impaired, are disclosed in note 17.
+Trade and other receivables, which are neither past due nor impaired, are disclosed in note 17 and represent the maximum credit exposure for the Group.